amendx/amendx/readme.md

 ![code-baby](https://i.pinimg.com/originals/c3/2b/fa/c32bfa16bcf864e478d3ddfe32440268.gif)
 > This is my QA ... we're testing some new features..... :dizzy:

 But let's talk about **moi**!

-My name is **Amanda** and I'm a **front-end engineer**.
-The thing is: I love *everything* a little too much, and every task is a new chance to learn (including learning how to fix the bug I just created...).
+I'm **Amanda**, a front-end engineer who loves learning new things (_including fixing the bugs I just created… it happens_).

-When I'm not busy crafting beautiful web applications or breaking my heart trying to figure out who placed a `!important` on a random `<div>` you can find me at the **gym**.
-I'm also a total **social butterfly**, always excited to meet new people and exchange programming horror stories over a nice cold brew.
+When I'm not building polished interfaces or hunting down rogue `!important's`, you can usually find me at the **gym**, meeting new people, or sharing programming horror stories over a cold brew.

-And one more thing: I absolutely **love** thinking about solutions that make our daily life easier.
-If there's a way to automate, organize, simplify, or turn pure chaos into something cute and functional, I'm already on it even if it ends up consuming my whole day.

-Because honestly, nothing makes me happier than watching something work so smoothly that you think: **"Wow, this just made my life so much easier!"** ✨

-Here are a few things that make my heart flutter:

-- :green_heart: In love with CSS & JavaScript
-- :ghost: Pair-programming with Vue.js, React and Angular
-- :muscle: Powerlifting and hitting the gym
-- :notes: Playing guitar hero and singing (badly)
+I also love creating little solutions that make everyday life easier — automating, organizing, simplifying… if it smooths the chaos, I’m in. ✨

+### Want to see more of what I do?

+Check out my portfolio: **https://amendx.github.io/**

-## 🚀 Languages & Tools
+## Languages & Tools

 <div style="display: flex; flex-wrap: wrap; gap: 6px;">